rufousJr/warpwoofwimble/content/pages/about.md

 # Colophon #

-This site is written in [Markdown for Python](http://pythonhosted.org/Markdown/) and is generated using [Pelican](http://docs.getpelican.com/).
+This site is generated using [Pelican](http://docs.getpelican.com/).
 The theme is based on [Bootstrap](http://getbootstrap.com/).
-The site is hosted on [GitHub Pages](https://pages.github.com/).
-(The source can be found at TODO.)
-The domain registration and DNS management is through [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net/).
+The site is hosted on [GitHub Pages](https://pages.github.com/) and [its source](https://github.com/rufousJr/warpwoofwimble) is on Github too.
 All original work is licensed under a [Creative Commons Public Domain (CC0) licence](https://creativecommons.org/publicdomain/zero/1.0/).